Noamslutski/Sentinal/README.md

 # Phase 8 — Risk Engine

-Sentinel will assign findings a risk score based on multiple indicators.
+sentinal will assign findings a risk score based on multiple indicators.

 Example: